 You will thank me later for this one.
 The oven needs to be prepared when you are ready to put the cake inside.
 Cold oven= Unsuccessful cake

 I am a fan of parchment paper, especially for cakes like this one.
-The first time I made the cake, the cranberries and part of the cake got stuck to the pan and I was super disappointed.
+The first time I made the cake, the cranberries and part of the cake got stuck to the pan, and I was super disappointed.

 However, I think it is pretty normal.
-With all the amount of sugar and butter on the bottom of the pan, it is impossible to not have parts of the cake sticking to the bottom.
+With all the amount of sugar and butter on the bottom of the pan, it is impossible not to have parts of the cake sticking to the bottom.

-As much as I wanted the cake to be perfect, so you can enjoy beautiful pictures of the dish, I had to admit that imperfections need to be embraced.
+As much as I wanted the cake to be perfect so you can enjoy beautiful pictures of the dish, I had to admit that imperfections need to be embraced.

-Step 4- Make the cake batter:
+Step 3- Make the cake batter:

 Pretty easy recipe, right?
-Serve it with dollops of whipped cream and a Turkish coffee, if you want to be really fancy.
+Serve it with dollops of whipped cream and a Turkish coffee if you want to be really fancy.

 How to make the whipped cream:

 Beat the heavy cream until you obtain stiff peaks.
-Don't over mix, unless you want butter instead of whipped cream.
+Don't over-mix unless you want butter instead of whipped cream.

 It happened to me, you know, and while it was the best butter I ever ate, it was not what I intended to do with that heavy cream.